openKolibri/halo-90/readme.md

 ![IMG-schematic]

-Also availible ad a pdf [PDF-schematic] The layout is done partially programatically using text manipulation and template stamping using javascript and node.
+Also availible as a [pdf][PDF-schematic].
+The layout is done partially programatically using text manipulation and template stamping using javascript and node.
+THe code files is made aviliblile [here][nodeHaloBuilding]

 #### LEDs
 There are 90 LEDs that make up the ring, All are regular `0402` red diodes.
 All the cathodes (K/-) face towards the center of the board, and are placed at 4° intervals.
 The LEDS are charlieplexed with ten lines providing individual control.
 They are run at as high of a current as the battery's internal resistance and GPIO max current allows, so no resistors are used.
-The red LEDs, with their 1.9V{?} forward voltage, provide the abilibty to maximize battery usagein
+The red LEDs, with their `2.0 V` - `2.6 V` forward voltage, provide the abilibty to maximize battery usagein
 We are using [BL-HUB37A-AV-TRB], as it is low cost and has high availabilty across multiple vendors in China, but any 0402 LED with a V<sub>f</sub> below 2.7V, should yield an equivalent battery life.

 ![IMG-BL-HUB37A-AV-TRB]